joseeden/joeden/docs/018-Observability/010-Prometheus-and-Grafana/010-Prometheus.md

 Server configurations can be viewed through the web UI on the server.

-- The Web UI can be used for administrative tasks, like verifying reachability of the monitored systems.
+- Used for administrative tasks, like verifying reachability of monitored systems.
 - The web UI is limited and not a comprehensive dashboard.
 - For a complete system health view, connect Grafana to Prometheus to visualize data.
 - In-built alerting system to set rules for sending emails or creating tickets when triggered.

+To access the server configuration from the Prometheus console, go to Status > Configuration.

-To view the configuration file, login to the server and go to `/etc/prometheus/prometheus.yml`:
+To view the configuration file from the terminal, login to the server and open `/etc/prometheus/prometheus.yml`:

 ```yaml
 # Global configuration